 Step 1: Risk assessment, identify key financial reporting cycles, document key flow of information and activities taking place in each cycle.

-Management should start with understanding of the risk of material misstatement in company’s financial statements.
+Management should start by understanding the risk of material misstatement in company’s financial statements.
 As part of the process, management analyzes the risk by significant transaction and account balances and their respective assertions.
-Financial statement assertions are: Existence or occurrence, Completeness, Valuation or allocation, Rights and obligations, Presentation and disclosure.
+Financial statement assertions are existence or occurrence, completeness, valuation or allocation, rights and obligations, presentation and disclosure.

 The above risk assessment is a foundation for developing appropriate control documentation including identification of key controls described below.

-Examples of the financial reporting cycles are: Revenue and AR, Purchases and AP, Treasury, Income Taxes, Financial Close, etc. Sometimes, especially for a larger or even mid-sized organization it makes sense to also identify sub-cycles or sub-processes.
-For example, a revenue cycle can include the following sub-cycles: Contract signing, PO processing, Shipping, Revenue Recognition, etc.
+Examples of the financial reporting cycles are Revenue and AR, Purchases and AP, Treasury, Payroll and HR, Equity Transactions (stock compensation, stock issuance, etc.), Income Taxes, Financial Close, etc. Sometimes, especially for a larger or even mid-sized organization it makes sense to also identify sub-cycles or sub-processes.
+For example, a revenue cycle can include the following sub-cycles: contract signing, processing order, delivery of goods and services, revenue recording, etc.

 Step 1 serves as a foundation for other steps of the implementation program.
 It’s important to get it right.